ReturnKartikey/distrack-desktop/README.md

 ## Distrack

-Distrack is a premium Windows desktop application designed for digital mindfulness.
+Distrack is a Minimalistic Windows desktop application designed for digital mindfulness.
 It helps you stay productive by tracking your real-time activity and providing powerful tools to manage your digital focus.

 <img width="1919" height="909" alt="image" src="https://github.com/user-attachments/assets/b2df3f88-3703-4728-b6c8-23c9e68585da" />